 Jenna Hudson’s practice focuses on complex civil litigation and dispute resolution.
-She has represented policyholders in both federal and state trial courts with respect to a wide range of insurance coverage matters, including bodily injury and property damage, food-contamination, toxic tort, and directors and officers coverage.
-Jenna also advises post-bankruptcy trusts in the recovery of insurance proceeds.
+She has represented policyholders in both litigation and negotiation with respect to a wide range of insurance coverage matters, including bodily injury and property damage, food-contamination, toxic tort, and representation and warranty insurance.
+Jenna also advises creditors and post-bankruptcy trusts in the recovery of insurance proceeds.

-- Jenna represents one of the world’s largest safety equipment manufacturers in litigation against, and negotiations with, nearly thirty insurance companies concerning coverage for alleged mass torts.
+- Jenna represents one of the world’s largest safety equipment manufacturers concerning coverage for alleged mass torts.
 Through the course of Jenna’s involvement, this client has recovered hundreds of millions of dollars in insurance coverage.

 - Jenna advises and negotiates on behalf of post-bankruptcy trusts concerning coverage for predecessor companies’ asbestos-related and other liabilities.
 As a result of the firm’s representations and Jenna’s involvement, these Trusts have and continue to successfully obtain insurance funding.

 - Jenna and other members of the firm successfully secured coverage for insurance claims arising from allegedly tainted peanut butter on behalf of a Fortune 500 food company.

 - Jenna has an active pro bono practice that repeatedly has qualified her for the Capital Pro Bono Honor Roll.
 She has co-authored nearly a dozen amicus curiae briefs to appellate courts, including the United States Supreme Court.
 Those briefs have concerned the Affordable Care Act, fair housing, voting rights, affirmative action, and reproductive rights.
 She currently is working on pro bono matters concerning immigration and prisoner rights.